hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 When you first encounter this construct, you might not immediately recognize its value.
-After all, most languages have a concept that seems to fit the bill anyway; don’t strings provide the same basic functionality.
+After all, most languages have a concept that seems to fit the bill anyway; don’t strings provide the same basic functionality?

 Let’s look at a couple of different use cases for atoms—which is what I will call them in this blog post—, and explore why I think they are extremely useful,